LinuxDragon57/Fang-CMS/README.md

 Fang is a blog Content management system designed to render content as efficient, static webpages.
 This project is designed to be the backend for my personal "blog" at https://www.linuxdragon.dev/ where I intend to write everything from short stories, to poems, to professional articles about computing technology and software engineering.
-My reasons for writing this software is primarily because I wanted to make a project using Flask, and more specifically Python.
+My reasons for writing this software is primarily because I wanted to make a project using Flask and, more specifically, Python.
 It is named after Avatar Roku's Spirit Animal, a dragon named Fang, from Avatar: The Last Airbender.

 ## Licensing and Permissions: